huma-engineering/huma-docs/data-collection/modules/general/journal.md

 ![Adding to the journal](./assets/journal.png)

-Patients can view their past entries from within the App.
+Patients can view their past entries from within the Huma App.
 In the Clinician Portal, care teams can also view all data submitted to the journal.

 ![Journal in Clinician Portal](./assets/cp-patient-summary-journal.png)